den-materials/super-crud-api/README.md

 Travis CI is enabled for this app.
 It will run tests and linting whenever a new push or a new pull request is made.
 Repo administrators can turn Travis on and off, and both admins and collaborators can control smaller-scale guides.
 Travis is configured through the `travis.yml` file.
 See Travis CI's [getting started guide[(https://docs.travis-ci.com/user/getting-started/) for information on how to control Travis' access to this repo through your admin or collaborator GitHub account.

-### Automatic Heroku Deployment
+### Heroku Deployment from `heroku` branch

 The `heroku` branch is configured for easy deployment to heroku.
 See [Heroku's guide to GitHub integration / Heroku deploys](https://devcenter.heroku.com/articles/github-integration) for full information.
 The integration is currently set up to allow easy manual deploys from the `heroku` branch, but admins can change this over to automatically deploy to Heroku if CI builds successfully.

-When you want to deploy new versions to Heroku, push them to the `heroku` branch, check that Travis CI builds successfully, and then visit [the Super CRUD heroku dashboard](https://dashboard.heroku.com/apps/super-crud/deploy/github) to manually deploy the `heroku` branch.
+When you want to deploy new versions to Heroku:

+1. merge your changes into the `heroku` branch,

+2. check that Travis CI builds successfully,

+3. and then visit [the Super CRUD heroku dashboard](https://dashboard.heroku.com/apps/super-crud/deploy/github) to manually deploy the `heroku` branch.

 If you need permission to access the dashboard, seek SF WDI instructors.